 Sometimes all you need to do is open the vents.
 The fins inside the vent sometimes can get closed which means there is no airflow.

 If you keep hearing strange sounds or ticking from the unit, there could be a screw that is loose.
 If you do find a loose screw, shut the unit down and tighten the screws.
 Make sure to add lubricant to stop squeaking noises.

 Sometimes homeowners find a puddle of water under their unit due to a dirty air filter.
 The dirty air filter causes blockages or the tube can get disconnected.
 Clean the water if you do find a puddle and replace the air filter.
 Check the tubes for clogs and crimps to make sure it’s not disconnected.

 When you have an outside tube, you’ll want to connect a wet-dry vacuum to suck out the water.
 When you have a blockage due to dust, the vacuum will suck it out.
 If the problem remains, you’ll need a new pump or tube replacement.

 If you need your air conditioner repaired or replaced, contact Winters Home Services.
-Our technicians have years of experience providing Massachusetts residents with swift and efficient air conditioner services, 24 hours a day, 7 days a week.
+Our technicians have years of experience providing Massachusetts residents with swift and efficient air conditioner services.